Lancaster University top 10 for student satisfaction

 10 August 2016

 Lancaster University is ranked amongst the UK’s best for student satisfaction in the 2016 National Student Survey.

-The University scored 91% on the overall satisfaction score placing it firmly amongst the top 10 UK universities, excluding small specialist Higher Education institutions.
-According to Times Higher Education, Lancaster ranks third for student satisfaction amongst the universities listed in their world rankings.
+The University scored 91% on the overall satisfaction score, placing it firmly amongst the top 10 UK universities, excluding small and specialist Higher Education institutions.

 The National Student Survey is published every year and measures the satisfaction of students at Higher Education institutions across the UK.
 Final year students are asked about teaching, assessment and feedback, academic support, organisation and management, learning resources, personal development and overall satisfaction.

-Lancaster is ranked overall amongst the top 10 universities in the UK, coming 9th in the Complete University Guide and 10th in the Guardian.
-The University also ranks amongst the UK top 5 for employment, according to the Daily Telegraph, with 97% of graduates employed or in further study within six months of graduation.
+Lancaster is ranked overall amongst the top 10 universities in the UK, coming 9th in the Complete University Guide and 8th in the Guardian.